bruntouchables/GitRevive/README.md

 - Henrikh Kantuni ([@kantuni](https://github.com/kantuni))
 - Shahen Kosyan ([@k0syan](https://github.com/k0syan))

-**Remark:** We are currently working on Safari and Firefox extensions.

 This software is not affiliated or endorsed by GitHub.

 Please feel free to open an issue or a pull request.